Data-Cleaning-And-Mining/Notes/01_Navigation.md

 [![Watch the video](https://i.ytimg.com/vi/ON8Rwkqu0g8/maxresdefault.jpg)](https://youtu.be/ON8Rwkqu0g8)

+## Selecting, Hiding, Unhiding, Removing, and Adding Columns and Rows

+Sometimes it may be more efficient to manipulate your data by selecting, removing, or adding entire rows or columns of information without regard to where in that row the data begins or ends.
+This feature is most often used when quickly hiding or unhiding rows or columns, and when adding or deleting rows and columns.

 ### Rapidly Selecting An Entire Row

-Sometimes it may be more efficient to simply select and entire row or column on your worksheet containing data, without regard to where in that row the data begins or ends.
-To rapidly select an entire row in your worksheet use the hotkey combination of Shift + Spacebar.
-This is equivalent to selecting the row index by clicking on the desired row number on the far left of your worksheet.
+To rapidly select and entire row in Excel use Shift + Spacebar

 PC Keyboards